itsmeherepranetha/CineMate/README.md

 # Movie Recommendation System

-1) This Movie Recommendation System is an Machine Learning application that suggests personalized movie recommendations based on user preferences.
+1) This Movie Recommendation System is a Machine Learning application that suggests personalized movie recommendations based on user preferences.

 2) It uses the content based recommendation system, with the help of Text Vectorization.